Hazardous Chemicals and Radioactive Materials Purchasing & Tracking Program

 - To ensure that emergency response and public safety issues are being addressed such as required reporting to the Local Emergency Response Commission on the storage quantities, location, container types, health and safety hazards, and temperatures and pressures of certain hazardous materials for transportation and to ensure that manifesting, packaging, and other issues are being addressed when hazardous chemicals are being transported on and off campus.

-- To determine if a surplus of a particular chemical exist on campus that could be provided at reduced cost or no cost by another department or by Safety & Risk Services.
+- To determine if a surplus of a particular chemical exist on campus that could be provided at reduced cost or no cost by another department or by UNM Environmental Health & Safety.

 - To determine if a substitute can be used that is less hazardous and more environmentally friendly.

-Exempt from this program are pharmaceuticals, proteins, enzymes, and other similar biological materials that contain no hazardous chemical component.
-Also exempt are household chemicals used in a manner and quantity consistent with household use.
+Exempt from this program are testing kits, pharmaceuticals, proteins, enzymes, growth media, buffers, and other similar materials that contain no hazardous chemical component.
+Also exempt are household chemicals and commercial cleaning products.